-During President Stepp’s tenure, the endowment has increased from $12.2 million to $34.4 million (nearly 200%).
+During President Stepp’s tenure, the endowment has increased from $12.2 million to $42.5 million.
 In recent years, the College has been featured in national media such as U.S. News & World Report as the top college in America for graduating students with the least amount of debt and Forbes Magazine as one of the 100 most financially fit colleges in America.

 President Stepp has also overseen the expansion of our business program to include majors in entrepreneurship and accounting, a minor in entrepreneurship and core concentrations in management, e-marketing, leadership, finance, healthcare administration, e-commerce, and management information systems, and has added majors in kinesiology, sociology, special education and a dual-degree in nursing.

 Through all of this, the College remains debt-free.